Quarkblue/isEvenDotPy/README.md

 # isEvenDotPy
-LOL try it out yourself
+LOL try it out yourself by runing main.py